 Eram Garden

-A part of Shiraz Botanical Garden of Shiraz University is Eram Garden.
-It, along with the palace within, is a World Heritage Site (again) and must be on your to-visit list when you are in Shiraz.
-The garden is one of the famous Persian Gardens known for its very precise geometrical layout and resembles the exceptional development in implementing architecture, water management, and agriculture to create another earthly paradise featuring beautiful lush plants, aesthetic trees, herbs, and flowers.
-Eram garden serves as a place for leisure, relaxation, and contemplation.
+The Eram Garden is part of the Shiraz Botanical Garden of Shiraz University.
+It and the palace within are a World Heritage Site (again) and must be on your to-visit list in Shiraz.
+The garden is one of the famous Persian Gardens known for its exact geometrical layout.
+It resembles the exceptional development in implementing architecture, water management, and agriculture to create another paradise featuring beautiful lush plants, aesthetic trees, herbs, and flowers.
+The Eram garden serves as a place for leisure, relaxation, and contemplation.
 The garden is open Monday to Sunday from 8:00 am to 6:30.

 (3) Half of The World: Isfahan

-Right at the center of Iran is Isfahan city, one of Iran’s cultural and economic centers.
-It is about 406 km south of Tehran and around 481.8 km north of Shiraz and spreads over an area of 551 km².
+Right in the centre of Iran is Isfahan City, one of the country’s cultural and economic centres.
+It is about 406 km south of Tehran and around 481.8 km north of Shiraz and covers an area of 551 km².

-Isfahan is sometimes referred to as ‘half of the world’ or Nesf-e-Jahan due to the high concentration of extraordinary Persian architecture, tourist attractions, and monuments of tiled mosques, places, and minarets, and the great historic value it holds.
+Isfahan is sometimes called ‘half the world’ or Nesf-e-Jahan due to its high concentration of extraordinary Persian architecture, tourist attractions, and monuments of tiled mosques, places, and minarets and its great historical value.

-The largest river in central Iran, the Zayanderud River, crosses the city of Isfahan and ends at a salty lake southeast of the city called Gavkhooni.
-The river passing through the city was probably the reason why there are six old bridges that resemble the hallmarks of historic bridge architecture.
+The largest river in central Iran, the Zayanderud River, crosses the city of Isfahan and ends at a salty lake southeast of the town called Gavkhooni.
+The river passing through the city was probably why six old bridges resemble the hallmarks of historic bridge architecture.

 Where to go in Isfahan

-Getting to Isfahan mainly depends on where it is on your trip.
-You can travel directly from your country and land at Isfahan International airport.
-If you are in Iran already, then you can take a train or a bus ride.
-If you would like to make the most of your time in Iran then a domestic flight is your best option.
+Getting to Isfahan mainly depends on where you are on your trip.
+You can travel directly from your country and land at Isfahan International Airport.
+If you are already in Iran, you can take a train or a bus ride.
+If you want to make the most of your time in Iran, a domestic flight is your best option.

-You can go around the city in taxis or Snapp rides since the app is operating there as well as in the rest of Iran’s 31 provinces.
-And just like Tehran and Shiraz, Isfahan has its very own metro system with one active line of two stations and two other lines still in the planning phase.
+You can travel around the city in taxis or Snapp rides since the app operates in the city as well as in the rest of Iran’s 31 provinces.
+Like Tehran and Shiraz, Isfahan has its own metro system, with one active line of two stations and two other lines still in the planning phase.

-Since Iran is most beautiful in spring, it is also recommended to visit Isfahan any time between April and May.
+Since Iran is most beautiful in spring, visiting Isfahan between April and May is also recommended.
 But bear in mind that this is also the same time when the cost of flights and hotel reservations is at its peak.
-You would also want to avoid Isfahan in summer as the temperature gets as high as 39°C unless this is no problem for you.
+You would also want to avoid Isfahan in summer, as the temperature can reach 39°C unless this is no problem for you.

 Here are five stunning places you will enjoy visiting during your visit to Isfahan.